Chaos Engineering

 Traditional Security Constructs

-Traditional security constructs don’t work with containers.
-And we have seen this with the introduction of Zero Trust Networking.
+A: -) Traditional security constructs don’t work with containers, as we have seen with the introduction of Zero Trust Networking.
 Containers have a different security model as they are short-lived and immutable.
 For example, securing containers differs from securing a virtual machine (VM).

-For one, the attack surface is smaller as containers usually only live for about a week, as opposed to a VM that may stay online forever.
-As a result, we need to manage vulnerabilities and compliance through the container scheduler lifecycle – from build tools, image registries, and production.
+B: -) For one, the attack surface is smaller, as containers usually only live for about a week, as opposed to a VM that may stay online forever.
+As a result, we need to manage vulnerabilities and compliance throughout the container scheduler lifecycle—from build tools to image registries to production.

-How do you measure security within a Kubernetes environment?
+C: -) How do you measure security within a Kubernetes environment?
 No one can ever be 100% secure, but one should follow certain best practices to harden the gates against bad actors.
-You can have different levels of security within different parts of the Kubernetes domain.
-However, a general Kubernetes security best practice would be introducing as many layers of security between your Kubernetes environment and the bad actors to secure valuable company assets.
+You can have different levels of security within other parts of the Kubernetes domain.
+However, a general Kubernetes security best practice would be introducing as many layers of protection as possible between your Kubernetes environment and the bad actors to secure valuable company assets.

 Hacker sophistication